 - Distance: 6.5 mile loop

 Sweeney Ridge is an awesome hike that offers great views once you reach the top!
-However, it is a steep 1.5 mil climb up!
+However, it is a steep 1.5 mile climb up!
 At the top, along with the views there is a former Nike missile site that you can explore.

-There are two trailheads for the Sweeney Ridge Trail After a steep climb uphill, you’ll be rewarded with awesome There are two options for starting the Sweeney Ridge: Highway 35 parking lot or Shelldance Orchid Gardens.
+There are two options for starting the Sweeney Ridge: Highway 35 parking lot or Shelldance Orchid Gardens.
 If you start from Highway 35 the trail is completely paved compared to the gravel path starting from Shelldance Orchid.

 Shelldance Orchid Gardens